SeisComP/seiscomp/doc/base/api-python.rst

       :rtype: A Boolean value indicating success with True, False otherwise.

    .. py:method:: removeFocalMechanism(idx)

       :param idx: An integer index of the object to be removed.
       :rtype: A Boolean value indicating success with True, False otherwise.

+   .. py:method:: removeCatalog(idx)

+      :param idx: An integer index of the object to be removed.
+      :rtype: A Boolean value indicating success with True, False otherwise.